gtarpenning/imessage-wrapped/README.md

 3. ☁️ Upload anonymized statistics
 4. 🔗 Give you a shareable URL like: `https://imessage-wrapped.fly.dev/2025/abc123xyz`

 Want to see full details in the terminal instead?
-Use `imexport analyze --no-share`
+Use `imexport --no-share`

 ### Features